Galois action on knots I: Action of the absolute Galois group: Profinite knots

-For a fundamental profinite tangle $\gamma$, its {\it skeleton} ${\Bbb S}(\gamma)$ is the graph consisting of finite vertices and finite edges connecting them as follows: \begin{enumerate} \item When $\gamma=a_{k,l}^\epsilon$ or $c_{k,l}^\epsilon$, ${\Bbb S}(\gamma)$ is nothing but the graph of the topological picture of $\gamma$ in Figure \ref{fundamental profinite tangles} whose set of vertices is the collection of its endpoints and whose set of edges is given by the arrows connecting them (cf. Figure \ref{skeleton for a}).
+For a fundamental profinite tangle diagram $\gamma$, its {\it skeleton} ${\Bbb S}(\gamma)$ is the graph consisting of finitely many vertices and finitely many edges connecting them as follows: \begin{enumerate} \item When $\gamma=a_{k,l}^\epsilon$ or $c_{k,l}^\epsilon$, ${\Bbb S}(\gamma)$ is nothing but the graph of the topological picture of $\gamma$ in Figure \ref{fundamental profinite tangles} whose set of vertices is the collection of its endpoints and whose set of edges is given by the arrows connecting them (cf. Figure \ref{skeleton for a}).

 \item When $\gamma=b_n^\epsilon$, ${\Bbb S}(\gamma)$ is the graph describing the permutation $p(b_n^\epsilon)$ (cf. Figure \ref{skeleton}), where $p$ means the projection $\widehat{B}_n\to\frak S_n$.
 Namely its set of vertices is the collection of its endpoints and its set of edges is the set of diagonal lines combining the corresponding vertices. \end{enumerate}